beanlab/byoLAD/contribute.md

 - Run `npm run build:webview` (whenever you make changes within the `webview-ui` folder, you will need to run this command again).
 - Press `F5` to open a new window with the extension loaded.
-- Another "Extension Development Host" VS code window should open.
+- Another "Extension Development Host" VS code window should open with the extension installed.
-- With a file open, right click.
-- Click "Review Code File".
-- An error message may pop up saying "APIKey not set".
-If not, then it should have opened a new tab showing your code and the suggested changes.

-> Note: The instructions for setting your APIKey in setting is [here](https://code.visualstudio.com/docs/getstarted/settings)
+> Note: The instructions for setting your APIKey in settings is [here](https://code.visualstudio.com/docs/getstarted/settings)

 #### Helpful tips